 A: “Pain Management” approaches will not have a LASTING impact on your symptoms.
 Being dependent on a professional for ongoing symptom management does not empower you to fix your own pain whenever it occurs.
-And your symptoms generally don’t heal over time for a lasting result.
+Also, your symptoms generally don’t heal over time for a lasting result.
 They’re Band-Aids.
 You’ve probably noticed this pattern of only temporary relief and never-ending treatment yourself.
 Our evaluation and treatment System empowers you to abolish your own symptoms whenever they occur and experience steady healing.
-Symptoms become less frequent, less intense, then consistently absent.
+Symptoms become less frequent, less intense, then in many cases, consistently absent.

 A: Picture a glass 4/5 full of water.
 Imagine that’s a neck problem.
 Then, add more water to the top, to overflowing.
 Think of those as triggers that you just poured on the top.
 We focus on emptying the water from the glass with our system(by fixing your neck problem).
 Then, you can pour triggers into the glass, but they stop overflowing into headaches and migraines.